Infineon/mtb-example-btsdk-ble-find-me/README.md

     2. Launch the CySmart app.
 <br/>
-    3. Press the reset switch on the CYW920819EVB-02 kit to start sending advertisements.
+    3. Press the reset switch on the kit to start sending advertisements.
 The yellow LED (LED1) starts blinking to indicate that advertising has started.
 Advertising will stop after 90 seconds if a connection has not been established.

-    4. Swipe down on the CySmart app home screen to start scanning for LE Peripherals; your device (“Find Me Target”) appears in the CySmart app home screen.
+    4. Swipe down on the CySmart app home screen to start scanning for LE Peripherals; your device ("Find Me Target") appears in the CySmart app home screen.
 Select your device to establish a LE connection.
 Once the connection is established, the yellow LED (LED1) changes from blinking state to always ON state.
 <br/>
     5. Select the 'Find Me' Profile from the carousel view.
 <br/>